Leonard-Litz Foundation will match every dollar donated by Dec 31. GIVE NOW!

 Gallery (Video & Images)

 Weird & Wonderful

 Social Justice (JEDI)

 This blog post comes from one of our first-time counselors, Allie.
 While Allie had many years of camp experience, this was her first time at Odyssey Teen Camp—and as she describes, it totally changed her view of what camp could really be for campers and staff alike.

 I remember dancing like a fool at one of the evening dances.
-I came to the realization that just days prior these people were total strangers, and now all of sudden I had my own jokes and memories with them and I am twirling around on the dance floor like I had just been set free for the first time.
-I recalled my adolescent years and wondered what I would have thought about this camp 7 years earlier.
+I came to the realization that just days prior, these people were total strangers, and now all of a sudden I had my own jokes and memories with them, and I am twirling around on the dance floor like I had just been set free for the first time.
+I recalled my adolescent years and wondered what I would have thought about this camp seven years earlier.
 I decided I would have felt exactly the same.
 I would have thought that this camp was a place of respite, a place to grow, and a place to be me.
-It’s a place to see others, and to be seen.
+It’s a place to see others and to be seen.
 It’s a place where little moments are big moments.
-And in that little, big moment I noticed that regardless of age, background, and aspirations, we aren’t all that different, and yet we are in the best ways possible.
+And in that little, big moment, I noticed that regardless of age, background, and aspirations, we aren’t all that different, yet we are in the best ways possible.

 Now I’m back to the “real world,” and I still thank OTC for what it has taught me.
 Sure, blindfolded rock climbing, playing Magic: The Gathering, and learning how to draw were all awesome experiences.
 However, it was the little moments that changed me.
-The moment in between a pool party and a night hike, where I saw my camper make their first friend at camp.
+The moment in between a lake party and a night hike where I saw my camper make their first friend at camp.
 The moment between Gaga and an ice cream party, where I learned what vulnerability looks like (which by the way is beautiful).
 The moment between packing your sleeping bag and driving home after a summer that changed your life, where a camper hugs you and says, “you really helped me.”
-OTC is a place where the little moments, will rock. your. world.
+OTC is a place where the little moments will rock your World.
 Let the little moments happen.